-It’s 2015.
+It’s not the 1990’s anymore.
 It’s time to ditch the pencils and notepads.

 The thing about deadlines is that they need to be well communicated throughout your shop.
 Every team member involved in the job should be able to quickly see what the time frame is and how fast each step needs to be completed.
 Unless you’re walking around the shop reading deadlines off a sheet of paper, there’s just no way that this level of team-wide communication can be accomplished with a manual system.

 Instead, you should look at converting to a job shop software system.
 That will allow you to keep all deadline information in digital format.
 Your team members can access the information with a few clicks at their workstation.
 You can see where bottlenecks are forming and then take decisive action.
 You can see where a job may be held up and then address the issue before it’s too late.

 Job shop software can be a powerful tool in getting your scheduling issues straightened out.
 Paper isn’t a system.
 Put the notebook away.